UK 2024 "The Age of the Dinosaurs" (Part I - Prehistoric Animals)

 Tyrannosaurus on coin and FDC of Great Britain 2024 Tyrannosaurus on coin and FDC of Great Britain 2024 Tyrannosaurus on coin and FDC of Great Britain 2024 Tyrannosaurus on coin and FDC of Great Britain 2024

 Regular letters sent on the day of the stamps issue, cancelled with commemorative postmarks.
 To protect these covers from any damage the Royal Mail sent them in plastic bags.
-The track of the mail sorting machine and marks made by the postman, which could be proof these letters went through the post left on the plastic bag.
+The marks made by the mail sorting machine and by the postman were marked on the plastic bag, making it difficult to prove that these covers had gone through the mail.

 Some Books about Natural History Museum in London